rocky-linux/rocky-tools/migrate2rocky/README.md

 ### Disk Space Requirements

 Please note the following disk space requirements.
 These requirements may vary from one system to another.
+Offline mode may require further space for rpm packages and repository metadata.
 Failure to have adequate disk space available may result in migrate2rocky leaving the system in an unstable state:

 ```
 /usr   250M